drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 Note that it's not enough to just design in grayscale with a tool like Figma.
 I love Figma, but it makes it too easy to be too precise too soon.
 That's why for both Breadboarding and Fat Marker Sketches, I recommend using a tool like [Excalidraw](https://excalidraw.com/).

 ## [3.
 The Pitch](https://basecamp.com/shapeup/1.4-chapter-05)
 I believe one of the biggest liabilities to product teams is a *bias towards building*.
 Two years ago, I would've disagreed with that and continued focusing on "failing fast".
-But now, I'm much more interested in failing *smart* and leading teams with a *bias towards learning*.
+But now, I'm much more interested in failing *smart* and leading teams with a ***bias towards learning***.

 Part of that is adding a ***risk mitigation gate*** between ideation and execution.
-Crossing the gate means the idea's implementation strategy has been rigourously researched, vetted by the technical team, and the scope of work has been strictly defined.
+Crossing the gate means the idea's implementation strategy has been rigorously researched, vetted by the technical team, and the scope of work has been strictly defined.

-Working this way makes sure that solutions are well thought out and tested *before anyone writes code*.
+Working this way ensures solutions are well thought out and tested *before anyone writes code*.
 Because building the wrong thing *is actually* sometimes worse than building nothing.
 The tool I've found to be the best proxy for this metaphorical gate is the *Pitch* document.

-A *Pitch* is essentially just a Shape Up flavored design doc and you can find the template here.
-However, what I like about the *Pitch* is that it goes beyond prompting the traditional, mundane conversation around problem/solution and adds in three sections I find extremely powerful.
+A *Pitch* is essentially just a Shape Up flavored design doc.
+However, what I like about the *Pitch* is that it goes beyond prompting the traditional, baseline conversation around problem/solution.
+There are three sections I find most powerful, but you can find the full [template here](https://basecamp.com/shapeup/1.5-chapter-06).

 ### 🍜 Appetite - Fixed Time.
 Variable Scope.
 When building products, time is often our greatest enemy.
-We try to make estimates or use convoluted proxy systems, but at the end of the day: *we have no idea how long it will take to build something we've never built before*.
+We try to make estimates or use convoluted proxy systems, but at the end of the day: ***we have no idea how long it will take to build something we've never built before***.

 In essence, we structure our projects with a fixed scope and variable time.
 What the *Appetite* section of the pitch asks us to do is think about our projects the opposite way - with fixed time and variable scope.

-Instead of asking, *"How long is this gonna take?"* - we ask, *"How much time are we willing to spend solving this problem?"* Answering *that* question is just another business calculation.
+Instead of asking, *"How long is this gonna take?"* - we ask, *"How much time are we willing to spend solving this problem?"* Answering *that* question is just another business calculation:

-How much is it costing us to not solve the problem?
-What's the return on investment?
-What's the opportunity cost of working on this instead of something else?
+- How much is it costing us to not solve the problem?
+- What's the return on investment?
+- What's the opportunity cost of working on this instead of something else?

 These are much more answerable questions.
 And once we can confidently say, "we're going to spend (6 weeks | 2 months | a year) solving this problem", we can start **hammering the scope**.
-That means asking, *"What's the version of this solution that we can build in the given amount of time and still solve the problem?"*
+That means asking,

+> "What's the version of this solution that we can build in the given amount of time and still solve the problem?"

 Time is a phenomenal creative constraint.
 Using it this way prevents runaway projects and scope creep.
-It also requires us to deeply analyze our solution and find the gaps in our knowledge or thinking so that we know we can hit the deadline.
+It also requires us to deeply analyze our solution and find the gaps in our knowledge or thinking so that we can confidently hit the deadline.

 Speaking of which - let's talk about...

 ### 🐰 Rabbit Holes - Potential Pitfalls
 All too often, just as we're hitting a stride and gaining momentum with the team, we hit some unforeseen obstacle.

-Sometimes, that obstacle was hidden.
-Other times, that obstacle was in plain sight, but was overlooked.
+Now, sometimes that obstacle was actually hidden.
+We are never operating with perfect information.
+However, other times that obstacle was in plain sight, but was overlooked.
 Finding *Rabbit Holes* is about taking the time to survey the land and call out the latter early.

 This usually involves asking ourselves and our teams *a ton* of implementation questions like:
 - Does this require our technical team to learn something new?